Boozers love other boozers and they live happily ever after.

-Interesting news out of SUNY (State University Of New York) Buffalo.
-Evidently, the couple that boozes together cruises together.
+Interesting news out of SUNY (State University Of New York) Buffalo: Evidently, the couple that boozes together cruises together.

-Though it's not expressly stated, you'd guess that in a Homer Simpson – Maude Flanders match (boozebag to teetotaler) both parties are equally aggrieved.
-He says, "You used to be cool" and she says, "You're still a drunk," to which he says, "I'll be sober in the morning and you'll still be a dork," at that point a door is slammed.
+Though it's not expressly stated, you'd guess that in a Homer Simpson – Maude Flanders match (boozebag to teetotaler) that both parties are equally aggrieved.
+He says, "You used to be cool" and she says, "You're still drunk," to which he says, "I'll be sober in the morning and you'll still be a dork," at that point a door is slammed.

 Since alcohol is a depressant, especially when one wakes up drunk only to become progressively more hungover until they go to bed that evening, you'd guess that double-fisting couples would generally be less satisfied, but the study disagrees.

 So maybe drinking takes the edge off of relationships.
 Or maybe these couples are too drunk to care, but either way: Cheers to them!